Adams American Elder

 Spread: 12 feet

 Hardiness Zone: 3

 A large, vigorous shrub with attractive clusters of small, white flowers in spring followed by large, edible purplish-black berries, good for jams and wine, quite coarse in winter; very adaptable, survives with minimal care but tends to sucker

 Adams American Elder features showy clusters of lightly-scented creamy white flowers held atop the branches in early summer.
 It features an abundance of magnificent deep purple berries with black overtones in early fall.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The compound leaves turn yellow in fall.

 This plant is primarily grown as an ornamental, but it's also valued for its edible qualities.
 The large round sweet berries are most often used in the following ways:

 Adams American Elder is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a high maintenance shrub that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Adams American Elder is recommended for the following landscape applications;